chesko256/ScrollWheelEquip/README.md

 If it would be useful for your development, you can also fork the existing GitHub repo in order to do your development.
 It's located here: https://github.com/chesko256/ScrollWheelEquip

+*"Can I translate the mod and redistribute it?"*

+Yes.
+See above regarding feature additions and changes.

 *"Will you make a version that can scroll through my spells?"*

 I'm not planning on it right now.
 See above for feature additions and changes.